-Within Europe numbers of child fatalities in traffic are decreasing alongside a falling birth rate.
+Within Europe, numbers of child fatalities in traffic are decreasing alongside a falling birth rate.
 This decrease is further affected by improvements in safety for children as car passengers.

-While cars are becoming safer for children as car passengers, the highest risk of fatality for children is still as car passenger followed as pedestrians and then as cyclists.
+While cars are becoming safer for children as car passengers, the highest risk of fatality for children is still as car passenger followed by as pedestrians and as cyclists.
 Research indicates that children from lower socio-economic backgrounds are more likely to be injured in traffic incidents.

-Due to diverging national definitions, traffic casualty data is not always easy to compare across countries.
+Due to diverging national definitions, traffic casualty data are not always easy to compare across countries.
 The fact that child crash rates vary not only between the EU Member States but also between national regions makes comparisons even more difficult.
-Data about the exposure of children as road users is rare but the general increase in motorisation increases the risk of traffic crashes such as collisions between cars pedestrians and cyclists which are less likely to happen, per capita, if fewer people use a car and walk or cycle instead.
+Data about the exposure of children as road users are rare but the increase in motorisation generally results in an increased risk of traffic crashes.